Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     - **Final Phase:** UAT is usually the last phase of testing, conducted after unit, integration, and system testing.

-    - **Acceptance Criteria:** The software is tested against predefined acceptance criteria to determine if it is ready for delivery.
-These criteria are essential for ensuring the software meets the end users' needs and requirements.
-There are two common formats for writing acceptance criteria: the Given-When-Then (Behavior-Driven Development - BDD) format and the Checklist format.
+    - **Acceptance Criteria:** Acceptance criteria for a user story are the conditions that an implementation must meet to be accepted by stakeholders.
+They serve as the test conditions for verifying that the functionality works as intended.

+      - **Acceptance criteria are used to:**

+        - Define the scope of the user story.
+        - Reach consensus among stakeholders.
+        - Describe positive and negative scenarios.
+        - Form the basis for user story acceptance testing.
+        - Facilitate accurate planning and estimation.

     </details>

     <details>
        <summary>Examples:</summary>

-    - **Scenario-Oriented: Given-When-Then (BDD) Format Example:**
+    - **Scenario-Oriented Example: Given/When/Then format (used in BDD):**

       1. Given some initial context (the state of the system),
       2. When an event occurs (an action is carried out),